In this Guide

 Decide on your budget:

-Waist cinchers cost between $5 and $100+, depending on the style, brand, and the materials used.
-While in most cases we advise against buying the absolute cheapest products on the market, we’ve found that where cinchers are concerned, there are actually some very decent options under $10.
+Waist cinchers vary in price depending on the style, brand, and the materials used.
+While in most cases we advise against buying the absolute cheapest products on the market, we’ve found that where cinchers are concerned, there are actually some very decent options that are cheaper.
 You’ll want to consider budget options on a case by case basis, since they vary wildly in quality.

 As a general rule, the more you pay for your cincher, the longer you can expect it to last.
 Pricier models are made with higher-grade latex, which is less prone to stretching (and loosening) over time.
 They’ll also use stronger boning, whether it’s metal springs or flexible polymers.